Understanding hair loss

 It's not normal if...

-Klorane botanists have discovered the quinine tree, a tree native to South America, and the quinine contained in its bark, a molecule with powerful fortifying properties.
+Klorane botanists have discovered the quinine tree, a tree native to South America, and the quinine contained in its bark, a molecule with powerful fortifying and stimulating properties.
+Its boosting effect awakens the hair follicle and strengthens the anchoring of the hair, thus slowing down hair loss.
 The bark is collected by hand, then concentrated in a patented active extract.

 A good haircare routine should have 3 steps, after identifying the needs of your scalp and hair lengths.